Programme

 Keynote: Beautiful lives: a renewed vision for children with SEND

-As we approach the reform of the SEND system, Stephen Unwin will share a brief history of changing attitudes towards people with learning disabilities, especially in education, and how this still shapes practice.
+As we consider the future of the SEND system, Stephen Unwin will share a brief history of changing attitudes towards people with learning disabilities, especially in education, and how this still shapes practice.
 Inspired by his experience as a father to his son, Joey, Stephen will offer a vision of a society where no child is dismissed as ‘ineducable’ and champions dignity, individuality and human value.
 In his ‘landmark book’ (The Guardian), Stephen writes that people with learning disabilities ‘should be able to pursue their own beautiful lives in whatever way they want, safe, happy and free.’
 How can education meet that challenge?

 10:20